- USD 1.5 Billion Revenue

 - ERP system: ORACLE

-In 2011 one of the world’s leading universities was facing a Big Data challenge – how to increase spend penetration in the right commodities with continued demonstrable savings.
+For the last few years, one of the world’s leading universities has been working on a Big Data challenge in procurement – how to increase spend penetration in the right commodities with continued demonstrable savings.
 The university had already covered significant ground – with an excellent record in increasing the % spend penetrated over the last five years almost one hundred fold.

 In terms of in-house software tools, the organization had been running Oracle Financials successfully for many years as well as some best-of-breed reporting tools.
 However, the current tools were not the main problem – the underlying raw data was the real issue.
 It was extremely tough to get users to provide trustworthy spend classification across an extremely diverse group of commodity groups from stationery to building services to complex medical equipment.